Rusty Allen

 No Physical Address or Proper Licensing

 Any legitimate moving company in Quebec needs proper licensing.
-At As an exemple, Pro Action Transport, licensed with the CTQ (Commission des transports du Québec) and carry $5,000,000 in liability coverage through Northbridge Insurance.
+At Pro Action Transport, we're licensed with the CTQ (Commission des transports du Québec) and carry $5,000,000 in liability coverage through Northbridge Insurance.
 That's not bragging—that's the bare minimum you should expect.

 Ask these questions: